Océano Discovery Library (English): My favorites

 Seeing and activating alerts

-To see the alerts we have already created we should click on the “Saved Searches” tab from “My Favorites” section.
+To see the alerts we have created we should click on the “Saved Searches” tab from the “My Favorites” section.

 We may activate or de-activate alerts by clicking on the “bell” icon to the right of each of the saved searches: